 - Integrity and perseverance

 How to become a CA

 After ITT and the specified duration of articleship, sit for the Professional Competence Exam (PCE).
 Take up the CA final course.
-You may do the general management and communication skills (GMCS) course in the last 12 months of your articleship, while pursuing the final course.
-Finish the 3.5-year articleship.
+You may do the General Management and Communication skills (GMCS) course in the last 12 months of your articleship while pursuing the final course.
+Finish the three and a half year articleship.
 After practical training, pass the final exam and finish the GMCS course.